The Tru-D device has been shown to be effective by multiple independent studies

-Tru-D has been validated by more than 20 independent studies, including the only randomized clinical trial on UV disinfection.
-The Benefits of Enhanced Terminal Room-Disinfection (BETR-D) study found that the addition of Tru-D to standard cleaning strategies has been shown to reduce the relative risk of colonization and infection of four major superbugs by a cumulative 30 percent among patients admitted to the same room when 93 percent compliance of standard disinfection protocols occurred.
+The Tru-D device has been shown to be effective by more than 20 independent studies, including the only randomized clinical trial on UVC disinfection.
+The Benefits of Enhanced Terminal Room-Disinfection (BETR-D) study found that the addition of the Tru-D technology to standard cleaning strategies has been shown to reduce the relative risk of colonization and infection of epidemiologically-important organizations by a cumulative 30% among patients admitted to the same room when 93% compliance of standard disinfection protocols occurred.
 Individual hospital results may vary.
-This not only provides better care for patients, but it can also lead to significant cost savings to hospitals.

 The Role of the Environment

-Over the past decade, researchers have concluded that manual disinfection is inadequate for terminal room disinfection.
-According to studies, more than 50% of health care surfaces are not properly disinfected, leaving behind pathogens that increase the risk of infection by 39 – 353% for the next patient who enters the room.
+In recent years, researchers have concluded that manual disinfection is inadequate for terminal room disinfection.
+According to studies, more than 50% of health care surfaces are not properly disinfected, leaving behind pathogens that may increase the risk of infection by 39 – 353% for the next patient who enters the room.
 In fact, according to a study by Jefferson, et al, on average, only 25% of targeted surfaces in 71 operating rooms had been properly cleaned.

-In a recent study published in the American Journal of Infection Control, Tru-D was proven to reduce bioburden on anesthesia workstations.
+In a study published in the American Journal of Infection Control, the Tru-D device was shown to reduce bioburden on anesthesia workstations.
 In the study, UVC disinfection greatly influenced bioburden reduction regardless of room size and exposure type.
-All trials, compared with the controls, exhibited a bioburden reduction of more than 99 percent.
+All trials, compared with the controls, exhibited a bioburden reduction of more than 99%.
 The research team went on to suggest that Tru-D’s technology is an important supplement to the manual cleaning process.